Keisuke Honda: AC Milan

+2013–14 season

-On 27 October 2013, Milan manager Massimiliano Allegri announced a deal for Honda to join Milan on a free transfer in January 2014.
+On 27 October 2013, AC Milan manager Massimiliano Allegri announced a deal for Honda to join Milan on a free transfer in January 2014.
 Honda officially joined the team on 4 January 2014 on a contract lasting until June 2017 and wore the number 10 jersey.

 On 12 January 2014, Honda made his debut coming on as a substitute for Robinho in a 4–3 Serie A defeat to Sassuolo.
 On 15 January, Honda made his full debut for Milan, scoring in the 3–1 Coppa Italia quarter-final win against Spezia.
-He scored his first Serie A goal in Genoa-Milan, which was won by the Rossoneri 1–2.
+On 26 January, Honda assisted Giampaolo Pazzini in the 89th minute to secure a 2–1 win over Cagliari.
+On 7 April, he scored his first Serie A goal in against Genoa in a 1–2 away win.
 Honda's contribution for Milan in the latter half of the 2013–14 season was considered disappointing, and he himself stated that "this is not me".

+2014–15 season

 On 31 August 2014, Honda scored for Milan against Lazio, netting the club's first goal of the season as the Rossoneri won 3–1 in Filippo Inzaghi's Serie A debut as manager.
 Honda went on to score Milan's second goal against Parma on 14 September, helping Milan to win a nine-goal thriller, 5–4.
 Honda provided an assist for Giacomo Bonaventura's opening goal and scored a bullet header to restore Milan's lead, from Ignazio Abate's cross.
-In Milan's next match against Empoli, Honda drilled in a shot on the edge of the box equalizing for Milan as the sides drew 2–2.
+In Milan's next match against Empoli on 23 September, Honda drilled in a shot on the edge of the box equalizing for Milan as the sides drew 2–2.
 Honda scored with a precise free kick over the Chievo wall in a 2–0 win on 4 October.
 Honda scored his first brace playing for Milan in a 3–1 away win against Verona on 19 October.
+He assisted twice which saw Milan winning 2–1 against AS Roma on 9 May 2015.

+2015–16 season

+During the 2015–16 Coppa Italia third round fixture against Perugia on 17 August 2015, Honda scored and assisted Luiz Adriano in a 2–0 win.
+He also assisted Carlos Bacca in the round of 16 tie against Sampdoria which secured a 2–0 win on 17 December.
+Honda went on to have a good record in the Coppa Italia guiding his team all the way to the final.

+2016–17 season

-On 21 May 2017, Honda scored against Bologna winning the game and thus qualifying Milan to the Europa League for the first time since the 2013–14 season from a free kick.
+On 21 May 2017, Honda scored from a free kick against Bologna winning the game and thus qualifying Milan to the UEFA Europa League for the first time since the 2013–14 season.